Gosling Wildlife Gardens - History

 Philip and Jean Gosling at the 1988 opening of the Gosling Wildlife Gardens.
 They are holding the winning design.
 Arboretum Biologist Alan Watson is at the podium.
 Photo by Henry Kock.

-The large Garden One pond was installed in 1988.
+The large Garden One (now Pollinator Garden) pond was installed in 1988.

-In 1990, the plantings around the Garden One pond can be seen filling in (photo taken in 1990).
+The plantings around the Garden One pond can be seen filling in (photo taken in 1990).

-Another view of the Garden One pond in 1990.
+Another view of the Garden one (now Pollinator Garden) pond in 1990.

 Burning a prairie helps it regenerate and keeps down invasive plants.

 Arboretum staff in Garden Three (now The Native Plants Garden) in 2003, partway through the installation of the new Native Plants Garden.